RameezAkther/InsightRush_AIPoweredProductReviewer/README.md

 3. **API Key Configuration**: Set up the Gemini API key by following the instructions provided in the documentation.
 4. **Database Connection**: Establish a connection to the database by configuring the necessary credentials and connection strings.

+These steps will help you set up and run the InsightRush application smoothly.
+For more details read the documentation.
 A sample output video demonstrating the application's functionality can be found in the `sample_output_video` folder.
 Below are some sample output images for reference:

 ![png](./sample_output_images/1.png)